 For the hard scattering when $k_{\bot} \gg 1/R$ the main mechanism of the elastic scattering is different.
 It comes from components of the wave function of the colliding particles that contain minimum of partons and no \Fd.
-This leads to a power decrease of $d\sigma_{el}/d k_{\bot}^2$ with $k_{\bot}$ and the cross sections contain an additional factor $\sim \exp{(-\Delta y)}$ representing the probability that the colliding particles are in bare states that contain no \Fd.
+This leads to a power decrease of $d\sigma_{el}/d k_{\bot}^2$ with $k_{\bot}$~.~ Those cross-sections also contain an additional factor $\sim \exp{(-\Delta Y)}$ representing the probability that the colliding particles are in bare states \footnote{Or, more accurately, $\sim \exp{(-\Delta_1 Y \ln Y)}$ if one takes into account that $\alpha_s$ varies with $u$ } that contain no \Fd.

-\underline{\bf \emph{Inclusive spectra and multiplicity}} Inclusive spectra of secondary particles $\rho_1(y,Y)$ as a function of rapidity y can be simply estimated as being proportional to the mean transverse area of the two \Fd intersection in the system in which rapidities of the colliding particles are y and Y-y.
-This gives the contribution from the collision of \underline{soft} sub-disks to the created particles density \bel{incl} \rho_1(y,Y, u \sim 1) \sim~ \rho_0 \cdot y^2 ~(Y-y)^2 ~/Y^2 ~~~~,~~~~~ \ee where $\rho_0$ is the parton density in the soft sub-disk.
-The corresponding soft particle multiplicity is $\emph{N} = \int \rho dy \sim Y^3$.~~
+\underline{\bf \emph{Inclusive spectra and multiplicity}} Inclusive spectrum of secondary particles $\rho_1(y,Y)$ as a function of rapidity $y$ can be simply estimated as being proportional to the average transverse area of the two \Fd intersection in the system where rapidities of the colliding particles are y and Y-y.
+This gives the contribution from the collision of \underline{soft} sub-disks to the created particles density \bel{incl} \rho_1(y,Y, u \sim 1) \sim~ \rho_0 \cdot y^2 ~(Y-y)^2 ~/Y^2 ~~,~~~~~ \ee where $\rho_0$ is the parton density in the soft sub-disk.
+The corresponding soft particle multiplicity is $\emph{N} = \int \rho_0 dy \sim Y^3$.~~

-The collision of hard sub-discs produces secondary particles with larger transverse momenta $k_{\bot} = \exp{(u/2)}$.
-The corresponding hard inclusive cross-section can again be estimated to be proportional to the average intersection area of the sub-disc with the virtuality u with sub-disc with a lower virtuality.
-It must be also proportional to the parton density in u-sub-disk $\sim \exp{(u)}$. ~Taking all this into account we become \bel{hins} \rho_1(y,Y,u) \sim~ \frac{e^u}{Y^2} ~\Big[(y - u^2)^2 (Y-y)^2 ~\theta (y - u^2) ~+~ y^2 (Y-y - u^2)^2 ~\theta (Y-y - u^2) \Big]~. \ee Here the main contribution comes from the collision of saturated sub-disk with the big virtuality $\sim u$ from the one particle with the soft disk from the other particle.
+The collision of hard sub-disks produces secondary particles with larger transverse momenta $k_{\bot} = \exp{(u/2)}$.
+The corresponding hard inclusive cross-section can again be estimated to be proportional to the average intersection area of the sub-disk with the virtuality $u$ with sub-disks of the same or with a lower virtuality.
+It must be also proportional to the parton density in u-sub-disk $\sim \exp{(u)}$. ~Taking all this into account we receive \bel{hins} \rho_1(y,Y,u) \sim~ \frac{e^u}{Y^2} ~\Big[(y - u^2)^2 (Y-y)^2 ~\theta (y - u^2) ~+~ y^2 (Y-y - u^2)^2 ~\theta (Y-y - u^2) \Big]~. \ee Here the main contribution comes from the collision of saturated sub-disk with a big virtuality $\sim u$ from one particle with the soft disk from the other particle.

-The full multiplicity of created hard particles with transverse momenta $k_{\bot} = \exp{(u/2)}$ is $N(Y,u) \sim e^u ~(Y-u^2)^3$.
-So the spectra of these particles grow with u up to $u_{max} \sim \sqrt{Y}$ and at larger u it rapidly decreases $\sim \exp{(-(u-u_{max})^2/Y)}$.~ The mean virtuality of these particles is
+The full multiplicity of created hard particles with transverse momenta $k_{\bot} = \exp{(u/2)}$ is $N(Y,u) \sim e^u ~(Y-u^2)^3$.~ So the spectra of these particles grow with u up to $u_{max} \sim \sqrt{Y}$ and at larger u it rapidly decreases $\sim \exp{(-(u-u_{max})^2/Y)}$.~ The mean virtuality of these particles is

 where $\bar{N} = \int N(Y,u) du \sim Y^{1.5} \exp{\sqrt{Y}}$ is the full mean particles multiplicity.